Kschang (which are his initials and his last name) is an IT professional and general manager in San Francisco CA.

-Generally you can tell if you will win or lose by the first quarter mile.
+Generally, you can tell if you will win or lose by the first quarter mile.
 If he is able to just pull away from you from the start, you have virtually no chance of winning.
-Either bring a better car, or restart and hope the computer gives you a weaker opponent.
+Either bring a better car or restart and hope the computer gives you a weaker opponent.

 Autocross / Speed Snap Tips

 Autocross and Speed Snap are the same except what it measures.
-Autocross measures overall time taken for the driving the challenging segment, while Speed Snap measures your speed as you cross the finish line driving the challenging segment.
+Autocross measures the overall time taken for driving the challenging segment, while Speed Snap measures your speed as you cross the finish line driving the challenging segment.

-Autocross and Speed snap can be done in short time (usually less than a minute), and basically has you driving your best, with your best cornering and accelerating car, accelerate hard out the final corner.
+Autocross and Speed snap can be done in a short time (usually less than a minute), and basically has you driving your best, with your best cornering and accelerating car, accelerate hard out the final corner.

 You can play with the Speed Snap event a little by testing where do you brake for the final turn so you can line up perfectly for the dash to the finish.
 If you are within a few MPH (like 3 or 4 MPH) You may be able to get that by doing that last turn faster.

 Speed Record event is achieving the top speed during a single lap, anywhere along the course.
 As most courses have many long straights or nearly straights, this should not be hard by using your best car.